Groundbreaking tunnelling for fast connections

 Robert Pechhacker, Site Manager, Porr Bau GmbH

-The Filder Tunnel is the longest on the new line between Stuttgart and Ulm, which will link the new central railway station with the Filder Plain and the airport.
-Herrenknecht supplied a convertible Multi-mode TBM with a shield diameter of 10.82 meters for the 9.5 kilometer long twin-tube tunnel.
+The Filder Tunnel is the longest new tunnel between Stuttgart and Ulm and connects the new main train station with the Filder Plain and the airport.
+Herrenknecht supplied a convertible Multi-Mode TBM with a shield diameter of 10.82 meters for the 9.5 kilometer long twin-tube tunnel.
 In the upper section of the Filder Tunnel, it works in closed mode with screw conveyor while the lower section involves open mode with conveyor belt discharge.

-After the traditional christening of the machine with the name of SUSE (abbreviation of the German for "Stuttgart-Ulm reached faster") in July 2014 and the start of the advance toward the main station in November 2014, in March 2015 the TBM reached the 1,000 meter mark.
-After a good 4 kilometers of tunnelling as far as the beginning of the geological transition zone, in November 2015 the first phase of construction in the eastern tube.
+After the traditional christening of the machine in July 2014 with the name SUSE (German acronym for "Stuttgart-Ulm reached faster"), in November 2014 the drive toward the main station began.
+After a good 4 kilometers of tunnelling to the beginning of the geological transition zone, in November 2015 the TBM successfully completed the first construction phase in the eastern tube.
 While the tunnelling work was in progress, the complex logistics were handled via the launch portal.
 This solution saved the city of Stuttgart thousands of truck journeys in the valley basin with dust and noise pollution.
 The machine was then disassembled in the tunnel.
-It is being refurbished in readiness for the second of a total of four advances in the parallel western tube taking it back toward the main station.
+It was made ready for the second of a total of four drives in the parallel western tube leading back toward the main station.

-In order to realize the complex construction process – including TBM disassembly in the bored tunnel – quickly and safely, close cooperation between all project participants as well as individual detailed solutions right from the start.
-With a shield diameter of 10.82 meters and an inside diameter of the tunnel of 9.6 meters, the disassembly and transport back to the launch portal were only possible in the specified time frame because all mechanical engineering and logistical requirements were precisely planned in advance and then implemented on the jobsite.
+Fast, safe completion of the complex construction process, including disassembling the TBM inside the bored tunnel, called for close cooperation between all project participants as well as individual detailed solutions right from the start.
+With a shield diameter of 10.82 meters and an inner diameter of the tunnel of 9.6 meters, disassembly and transport back to the launch portal was only possible in the given time frame because all mechanical and logistical requirements were precisely planned in advance and then implemented on the jobsite.
 The Herrenknecht teams were already involved early in the planning phase.

-In June 2016 the Multi-Mode TBM then began tackling the second tunnelling section from the Filder portal to Stuttgart main station in June 2016.
-One year later, in July 2017, the machine arrived at the transition zone in the western tube, through which it was pulled through subsequently.
-From November 2017 until July 2018 SUSE successfully completed the third drive of the Filder Tunnel and reached the cavern, where the machine will be turned around by 180° for the final drive in the eastern tube back to the Filder Plane.
-The last tunnel section is located in heterogeneous rock strata and overcomes a total height difference of 155 meters with a slope of up to 2.5 percent.
-Final breakthrough of SUSE was celebrated in September 2019.
+In June 2016 the Multi-Mode TBM then began tackling the second tunnelling section from the Filder portal toward the main station.
+A year later, in July 2017, it reached the geological transition zone in the western tube, through which it was then pulled.
+From November 2017 to July 2018, SUSE successfully completed the third drive for the Filder Tunnel and reached the cavern where it was turned 180° for the final drive in the eastern tube back toward the Filder.

-With overburdens of up to 250 meters a Herrenknecht EPB Shield (diameter 11.34 meters) is driving the 8.8 kilometer long twin-tube Bossler Tunnel under the Swabian Alb in the direction of Ulm.
-It is the railway tunnel with the largest diameter excavated in Germany to date using mechanized tunnelling technology and is expected to go into operation in 2022.
+With overburdens of up to 250 meters, a Herrenknecht EPB Shield (Ø 11.34 meters) was used to build the 8.8 kilometer long twin-tube Bossler Tunnel under the Swabian Alb in the direction of Ulm.
+It is the railway tunnel with the largest diameter ever excavated by machine in Germany and is due to go into operation in 2022.

-In November 2014, TBM "Käthchen" was christened at the launch portal near Aichelberg and in April 2015 the giant "worm" started on its way.
-By June 2015 already the thousandth meter of tunnel had been bored and lined with concrete segments produced in moulds from Herrenknecht Formwork in a purpose-built factory close to the Aichelberg tunnel portal.
+In November 2014, TBM "Käthchen" was christened at the launch portal near Aichelberg and in April 2015 the giant worm set off.
+In June 2015 already, the thousandth meter of tunnel was bored and lined with segments produced in moulds from Herrenknecht Formwork in a purpose-built factory close to the Aichelberg tunnel portal.
 A total of 60,000 segments were installed in the Bossler Tunnel.

-Tunnelling progressed so quickly that the decision was made to drive additional sections with the TBM that were originally planned to be built using conventional methods.
-As early as beginning of November 2016, the proud miners celebrated the final breakthrough after 8.8 kilometers in the eastern tunnel.
-In April 2017 "Käthchen" started the excavation of the western tunnel that was successfully concluded in June 2018 after best weekly performances of up to 214 meters of tunnelling per week.
-In total, the Herrenknecht TBM drove almost 7.8 kilometers in the first tube and even 8.8 kilometers in the second one – which is almost the entire tunnel distance.
+Tunnelling progressed so quickly and safely that the decision was made to use the TBM to excavate further sections that were originally to be built conventionally.
+In early November 2016 already, the proud miners celebrated their final breakthrough after 8.8 kilometers in the eastern tube.
+In mid-April 2017, "Käthchen" began driving the western tube, successfully completing it in early June 2018 after weekly top performances of up to 214 meters of tunnelling per week.
+In total, the Herrenknecht TBM drove almost 7.8 kilometers in the first tube as well as 8.8 kilometers in the second tube – that is almost the entire tunnel.

-After the Filder Tunnel and the Bossler Tunnel, the approximately 8 kilometer long Albvorland Tunnel is the third tunnel structure on the new-build line between Stuttgart and Ulm for which Herrenknecht is supplying mechanized tunnelling technology.
-For the first time, the contractor is using two tunnel boring machines in parallel, each driving – from east to west – 7.5 and just under 8 kilometers of single-track tunnel tubes respectively.
-The tunnelling experience gained from the neighboring lots of the Filder and Bossler tunnels helped, among other things, to optimize the design of the cutting wheels for the Albvorland tunnelling machines.
-On the other hand, it was necessary to take the peculiarities of the assembly and start-up situation at the Albvorland Tunnel had to be taken into account when designing the shield and back-up design.
+The approximately 8 kilometer long Albvorland Tunnel is the third tunnel structure on the new line between Stuttgart and Ulm for which Herrenknecht supplied mechanized tunnelling technology.
+Here the contractor used two tunnel boring machines in parallel, each driving – from east to west – 7.5 and just under 8 kilometers of single-track tunnel tubes respectively.
+The tunnelling experience gained from the neighboring lots of the Filder and Bossler helped, among other things, to optimize the design of the cutting wheels for the Albvorland Tunnel machines.
+Furthermore, the peculiarities of the assembly and start-up situation at the Albvorland Tunnel had to be taken into account when designing the shield and the back-up.

-After the two machines designed as EPB Shields (Ø 10,820 mm) had successfully completed their acceptance by the customer at the Schwanau plant in March 2017, a crew of 20 specialized Herrenknecht experts carried out the assembly at the east portal near Kirchheim unter Teck.
-Here they followed a sophisticated plan by which the modules were gradually assembled in the site set-up area and lowered into the narrow launch shaft.
+After both machines, designed as EPB Shields (Ø 10,820 mm), successfully passed acceptance by the customer at the Schwanau plant in March 2017, a crew of 20 specialized Herrenknecht experts carried out the assembly at the eastern portal near Kirchheim unter Teck.
+In doing so they followed a sophisticated plan, according to which assemblies were gradually assembled in the site equipment area and lowered into the narrow launch shaft.

 |Column 0||Column 1|